konsumer/cmem_helpers/README.md

 const { struct, setString, getString } = memhelpers(mod.memory.buffer, mod.malloc)
 ```

 The first param is a buffer associated with the memory, and the second is optional, and it's a way to allocate bytes, and get a pointer.
 In this example, I exposed a function called `malloc` in my wasm, so I can allocate bytes, in the host.
+You can see an example in the [test wasm](src/wasm/).

 ### strings